reactive-streams/reactive-streams-jvm/README.md

 | <a name="4.2">2</a>      | A `Processor` MAY choose to recover an `onError` signal.
 If it chooses to do so, it MUST consider the `Subscription` cancelled, otherwise it MUST propagate the `onError` signal to its Subscribers immediately. |
 | [:bulb:](#4.2 "4.2 explained") | *The intent of this rule is to inform that it’s possible for implementations to be more than simple transformations.* |

-While not mandated, it can be a good idea to cancel a `Processors` upstream `Subscription` when/if its last `Subscriber` cancels their `Subscription`, to let the cancellation signal propagate upstream.
+While not mandated, it can be a good idea to cancel a `Processor`´s upstream `Subscription` when/if its last `Subscriber` cancels their `Subscription`, to let the cancellation signal propagate upstream.

 ### Asynchronous vs Synchronous Processing ###